accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/le-nom-le-role-la-valeur-le-parametrage-et-les-changements-d-etats.md

 The role corresponds to the type of element defined by the HTML or WAI-ARIA specification (such as the `<button>` tag or the WAI-ARIA `role="button"` attribute).

 Parameters correspond to specific information about a component, generally provided by WAI-ARIA.
-For example, `aria-controls` is a parameter that sends APIs the information that the component controls such and such content (referenced by its identifier -- attribute `id`).
+For example, `aria-controls` is a parameter that sends APIs the information that the component controls such and such content (referenced by its identifier -- `id` attribute).

 Changes of state are also made available by WAI-ARIA.
 For example, `aria-expanded` is a state that tells APIs whether the component is "open" or "closed".
 Note that a state can also be transmitted via the name, when the title is dynamically changed to correspond to the state of the controlled zone in particular.